aarmey/ml-for-bioe/website/review-qs.md

 6. Studying an anti-tumor compound, you create 2 tumors in either flank (i.e. 1 mouse gets 2 tumors) of 5 mice, then treat the animals with a compound, measuring tumor growth.
 What is N?
 Justify your answer.
 7. You want to model a process where each successive outcome is 1/3 as likely (i.e. getting 3 is 1/3 as likely as getting 2).
 What is the expression for this distribution?

-### Lecture 2

-1. Are ordinary least squares or non-linear least-squares guaranteed to find the solution?
-2. How are new points predicted to be distributed in ordinary least squares?
-3. How are new points predicted to be distributed in non-linear least squares?
-4. How might you determine whether the assumptions you made when running OLS are valid?
-(Hint: Think about the tests from lecture 1.)
-5. What is a situation in which the statistical assumptions of OLS can be valid but calculating a solution fails?
-6. You're not sure a function you wrote to calculate the OLS estimator is working correctly.
-What could you check to ensure you have the right answer?
-(Hint: Slide 17)
-7. You've made a monitor that you know provides a voltage proportional to blood glucose.
-Design a scheme for a model to convert from voltage to blood glucose, using some set of calibration points.
-What is the absolute minimum number of calibration points you'd need?
-How would you expect new calibration points to be distributed?
-8. A team member suggests that the voltage-glucose relationship from (7) is log-linear instead of linear, and so suggests using log(V) with OLS instead.
-When would this be alright?
-What is an alternative approach?

 ### Lecture 3

 1. What is the bias-variance tradeoff?
 Why might we want to introduce bias into a model?